Lullabot/drupal-boilerplate/readme.md

 ##Getting started##
 You can start by [downloading](https://github.com/Lullabot/drupal-boilerplate/zipball/master) this project.
-Once you download it you will fine every folder contains a readme.mk file in it.
+Once you download it you will fine every folder contains a readme.md file in it.
 This readme.md file has been extensively documented to documented what belongs in that specific directory.